Birth Preparation Massage

 Mothers with breech, transverse or posterior babies can use their balancing session to work on repositioning their baby with safe, non-intrusive methods.

-Mothers with anterior babies can use their session to smooth out ‘road blocks’ for baby.
+Mothers with anterior babies can use their session to smooth out ‘road blocks’ for baby - allowing the soft tissues of the pelvis to become supple in order to efficiently birth your baby.

 The more often you practice, the more effective these exercises will be.